ikvict07/Prolific/README.md

 directory that starts with `dir`.
 You can also use `*` to match any directory.
 For example: `*` will match any directory.

+## Project related files
+For unix systems Prolific creates `.prolific` directory in your user's home directory.
+This directory contains all project related files as database, settings, plugins, run configs, and so on.

+For windows systems Prolific creates `Prolific` directory in AppData folder.

 ## Architecture

 ![Business_Ogranization_Viewpoint.png](static/Business_Ogranization_Viewpoint.png)